fredboudon/PNR-PlantArchi-TP/README.md

 This installation is based on [Conda](https://conda.io).
 Conda is a package manager that can be installed on Linux, Windows, and Mac.
 If you have not yet installed conda on your computer, follow these instructions:

 [Conda Installation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
-Follow instructions for Miniconda.
+Follow instructions for Miniforge.

-[Conda Download](https://conda.io/miniconda.html).
+[Conda Download](https://conda-forge.org/download).
 Use the Python 3.10 based installation.

 Then, after install of conda, run the following command in an Anaconda Shell to create the sofware environment and its notebooks extension.